dieu-vu/wbma-project-pawsitive/README.md

 1. Chat:

 - Refresh Chat FlatList on pull action.
+- Fix positioning so that use's own messages will always be on the right.
+- Prevent chat menu being crashed due to user's comment on another app.
 - There can be some delay in retrieving chat threads from backend, but the receiver and sender should both see the threads in the chat menu.

 2. Upload and Edit Post: Show error message when price input is in the wrong format 3.
 Favorites list: